45 percent of customers say they’re more likely to visit businesses that respond to their reviewsOnline Reviews Survey

 The post has generated 47 likes and 5 comments.
 Not super mind-blowing, but this kind of engagement is akin to Bianca walking into a networking event and getting 52 people (and their connections and friends) to take notice of and engage with what she is saying.

-Again, the key to social media marketing in insurance is to get people’s mindshare, deliver information that can foster trust, and offer options and resources that continually educate your audience.
+Again, the key to insurance and social media is to get people’s mindshare.
+Focus on delivering information that can foster trust.
+And offer options and resources that continually educate your audience.

 DO: Embrace online reviews

 It’s totally natural for insurance providers and agents — for almost all types of business owners, really — to be kind of wary of social media comment sections and online reviews.

 According to research, only 20 percent of insurers show reviews on their website.
 And only 10 percent allow visitors to post or read Facebook recommendations and reviews, with the remaining 90 percent choosing to disable that option.